ShanewUU/A2Skeleton/README.md

 ## Notes
 * We are using the Gregorian Calendar only
 * Make sure your code compiles and runs. __There are no points for code that doesn't compile__
 * You will receive marks for every test your code passes.
 Local tests are provided.
-Test your code before pushing to GitHub/Travis.
+Test your code before pushing to GitHub/Travis-CI.
 * The initial code provided with this assignment will not compile.
 You will have to write the necessary implementation of the skeleton classes provided
 * Travis-CI uses the GCC compiler which is different to visual studio.
 Windows specific code will not compile in GCC.
 Ensure you __write portable C++ code__.
-* Ensure your code does not have any errors or warnings before pushing to Travis-CI.
+* Ensure your code does not have any errors or warnings before pushing it to Travis-CI.
 * Make sure your last push to GitHub is before the deadline.
 Submissions after the deadline will not be possible.
 Your last push will be considered as your final submission.
 * Post questions (not solutions) to the assignment channel on discord
 * Please contact module staff if you run into issues.